syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 </table>

-> Note: It is mandatory to specify the GridColumn.MappingName to the UnBoundColumn, but it should not match with any existing fields in the data source.
+N> It is mandatory to specify the GridColumn.MappingName to the UnBoundColumn, but it should not match with any existing fields in the data source.

 The following code example shows how to use unboundcolumns in the DataGrid control.